djcurtin/guides/subnetting.md

 32 * 256 = 8192 addresses in this subnetwork.
 ```
+Of course, I understand doing the powers of 256 is not a simple task so this is unlikely to be practical in any situation where a calculator is not handy, but I'm hoping this alternate explanation helps you understand better how subnet masks work.

 ### What are the subnetwork addresses?
 Finally, we have to ask how the individual subnetworks are broken down.
 We know the example above ended at 192.168.31.255, but what happens after that?
 What are the addresses of the other subnetworks?
 The short answer is: you simply have the same pattern extending until you reach 192.168.255.255.